Krutie/advanced-vue3-form/README.md

 The ideas described in **[Building an Interactive and Distraction-free Form with Vue](https://medium.com/vue-mastery/building-an-interactive-and-distraction-free-form-with-vue-bfe23907e981)** article still applies here in this Vue 3 example.

-However, there are some technical differences that follow Vue 3 convetions.
+However, there are some technical differences that follow Vue 3 conventions.
 Diagrams seen in the article above have been updated as well.

 ## Reference Links